fractalysid/Notwaive/README.md

 # NoTwive (previously Twive International)
-Based on [Twive](https://github.com/fractalysid/Twive_Simplified).
+Based on [Twive Simplified](https://github.com/fractalysid/Twive Simplified).
 Read Twive README for more info.

 Well, this could no longer be referred to as Twive, so NoTwive should do the trick.